Blinken To Support Moldovas Western Hopes Against Russia - UrduPoint

 President Joe Biden's Republican challenger, Donald Trump, has voiced admiration for Russian President Vladimir Putin.

-Andrei Curararu, a security expert and co-founder of WatchDog.md, a think tank based in Moldova, said Blinken's 2022 visit had come at a time of "extreme alert" and uncertainty.
+Andrei Curararu, a security expert and co-founder of WatchDog.md, a think tank based in Moldova, said Blinken's 2022 visit had come at an "extreme alert" and uncertain time.

-He said the latest trip could lay the groundwork for a more formal bilateral security agreement with the United States of the sort Moldova has reached with France.
+He said the latest trip could lay the groundwork for a more formal bilateral security agreement with the United States that Moldova has reached with France.

 "A visit of this level also speaks to the fact that the Republic of Moldova is back on the US agenda," he said.